AdarshP521/Youtube-Clone-by-Pandey/README.md

 # Youtube-Clone-by-Pandey

-this is the youtube amde by pandey adarsh in the 1 video section i used some song and a GAURAV THAKUR'S video in secon i used some of my videos a my tech channel and in 3 section a i used my videos from other channels and
+this is the youtube made by Pandey Adarsh in the 1 video section i used some song and a GAURAV THAKUR'S video in secon i used some of my videos a my tech channel and in 3 section a i used my videos from other channels and